Community Based Military Programs

 The Division of Community Based Military programs was created in 2008 as a Bureau at the NH Department of Health and Human Services (DHHS).
 Nationally, it was the first of its kind operating in a state Health and Human Services department with the purpose of helping to facilitate military and civilian partnerships.

 In 2019, the Bureau of Community Based Military Programs moved to the Department of Military Affairs and Veterans Services and became the Division of Community Based Military Programs (CBMP).
-The Division of CBMP will continue to work closely with DHHS, embedded in the operations of the Division of Long Term Supports and Services at DHHS.

 New Hampshire has been recognized nationally for strong military and civilian partnerships throughout the State.
 The Division of Community Based Military Programs is actively engaged in encouraging civilian health care providers to learn more about military culture in order to better serve the veteran population and strives to provide the resources necessary for community providers to effectively meet the unique needs of NH Veterans, Service Members and their families.